rtCamp/snapwp/.changeset/strong-weeks-punch.md

 "@snapwp/types": minor
 ---

-fix: Support area attribute as a fallback for templatePartTagName in CoreTemplatePart.
+fix: Use `area` attribute as HTML tag fallback in `CoreTemplatePart` block component.